spree/spreebot/explanations/expected_behavior.md

-Please describe the behavior you are expecting that is the reason for opening this issue.
-That way we can try to reproduce it and come up with a fix for it as well.
+In additon to describing the observed behavior you need to describe how this differes from what you expect the behavior to be.
+Providing this information helps save us time when trying to reproduce your problem.

-DON'T get discouraged if your issue is closed, Spree is a busy project and is getting lots of issues so we need your help make sure every issue contains everything needed.
-See our [contributing guidelines](http://dev.spreecommerce.com/contributing/) for more information.
+Don't get discouraged that your issue has been closed, Spree is a busy project and gets a lot of issues so we need your help to make sure this issue contains all the information required.
+Please review [our guidelines](http://dev.spreecommerce.com/issues#reporting-requirements) on how to submit an issue.